xufeishao/xufeishao/README.md

 ### Hi there 👋
-A business-minded practitioner with 20 years of diverse experience in business innovation, entrepreneurship and investment.
+I'm a business-minded practitioner with 20 years of diverse experience in business innovation, entrepreneurship and investment.
 Founded a food delivery startup and gained deep understanding of big data-driven business operations.
 Currently on a career break for career reorientation and upskilling.
 My skill set includes using SQL, Python, Power BI, Tableau, advanced Excel for data analysis, machine learning and cloud computing.

 <!--